 - Send monies to seller’s solicitors

-- Receive deeds and documents from seller’s solicitors
+- Receive deeds and documents from seller’s solicitor

 - Account to you with surplus funds if applicable

 - Register your ownership with the Land Registry